Find Affordable College Courses

 $18,696 Average Tuition & Fees

-SUNY Oneonta did quite well in this year’s ranking of the best value schools for communication and journalism students.
-It came in at #21 on the list.
-SUNY Oneonta is a medium-sized public school located in the remote town of Oneonta.
+With a ranking of #21, SUNY Oneonta did quite well on this year’s best value schools for communication and journalism students.
+SUNY Oneonta is a moderately-sized public school located in the remote town of Oneonta.

 The average tuition and fees for an out-of-state undergraduate student at SUNY Oneonta are $18,696 a year.
 The average amount in student loans that communication and journalism majors at SUNY Oneonta take out is $24,569.
 This translates to an average monthly loan payment of $210, based on a 10-year repayment plan.